jeshuamaxey/nfc-challenge/README.md

 ### Running the server

-Navigate to the Jotta directory in a terminal window and run the following command:
+From a terminal window run the following commands from the root of this repo:
 ```
+npm install
 node index.js
 ```
 By default, the server runs at [http://localhost:5000](http://localhost:5000).